 Now, this is a grave problem.
 The credential test is difficult and an unknown target score makes it even more difficult.
 How can you prepare for a test, if you do not know the passing criteria?
 How would you know if you have prepared well and are ready for the exam?
 A simple answer would be “do lot of PMP practice tests and get a high rating in these tests”.

-Now, the obvious questions would be which are the good PMP practice tests and what is a good score?
+Now, the obvious questions would be which are the good PMP practice tests and what is a good score in them?
 A good score could mean 50% or 70% or even 90%.
 Different people may have different opinions.
 But you need to be 100% sure to pass the exam.
 Let’s try to find answer to these questions.

 Let me share a small incident with you.

-A few months ago, I was conducting a 4 day classroom training for PMP exam preparation.
+A few months ago, I was conducting a 4 day classroom training.
 On the last day, I invited an old colleague.
-I requested him to share his PMP exam experience with the class.
+I requested him to share his PMP experience with the class.
 He shared many useful tips with the students.
 During his discourse, he touched upon the topic of PMP certification passing score.
 He categorically said that the students should target at least 80% in the PMP practice tests before taking the exam.
 Naturally, the students got curious about the 80% figure.
 We ended up having a lively & animated discussion on this topic.

 Let us determine our own PMP Exam passing score.

 Our Own PMP Exam Passing Score

 Refer to the part I of this article 3 Facts About PMP Passing Score.
 The last published PMP certification passing score was 61% and before that it was 68.5%.
 These figures were published more than 10 years ago.
 Although we cannot use either of these figures as our target score, but we can certainly use them as a starting point for our analysis.
 Let us look at both of them.